 Ethylene Fruits and Vegetables

-Have you ever picked an unripe tomato and then put it on your windowsill to ripen?
+Have you ever picked an unripe tomato and put it on your windowsill to ripen?
 The reason a tomato can still ripen even after it’s been picked is ethylene.

 Ethylene is a chemical that naturally occurs in many plants.
 It is what causes them to ripen and, subsequently, start decomposing.